jorins/jorin.se/pages/grimoire/synthesis.md

 ---
 title: Synthesis
 tags:
-  - music technology
+  - MusicTechnology
-  - musical instruments
+  - MusicalInstruments
+related:
+furtherReading:
 ---

 In music, synthesis is the process of creating artificial sounds, either